Questions About VA Loan Program

 In most cases, the answer is no!

-The VA loan program allows you to obtain a loan that’s large enough to cover the entire purchase price.
-Most borrowers who use this program do not have to make a down payment, unless they choose to do so.
+The VA loan program allows you to obtain a large loan to cover the entire purchase price.
+Most borrowers who use this program only have to make a down payment if they choose.

 Unfortunately, many eligible military members and veterans don’t realize they have this powerful benefit.
-Past surveys have shown that a lot of potential borrowers believe they have to make a down payment when using a VA loan.
+Past surveys have shown that many potential borrowers believe they must make a down payment when using a VA loan.

-You need to have sufficient income to manage your monthly loan payments, on top of your other recurring debts.
+You need sufficient income to manage your monthly loan payments and recurring debts.
 And you’ll probably need to have enough money in the bank to cover your closing costs.

-But you’re not required to make a down payment on your purchase with a VA loan.
+But you’re not required to pay down on your purchase with a VA loan.

 What Are the Credit Score Requirements?

 The VA does not establish an official minimum credit score requirement for VA loans.
 They leave that up to the mortgage lender.
-They also encourage lenders to look at the big picture when considering applicants, instead of focusing on individual factors like credit scores.
+The VA also encourages lenders to consider the big picture when considering applicants instead of focusing on individual factors like credit scores.

 You should also know that VA loans have some of the most flexible and forgiving qualification requirements of any home loan program.
 There are two reasons for this.